apickli/apickli/README.md

 ```

 #### 4. Scenario definitions
-We can now start defining our scenarios for the test.
-For this tutorial, we will be borrowing sections from the [example project](example-project/) in apickli source code.

 Let's start with the scenario file called *myapi.feature*.
-Full scenario definition with various other functions can be found here: [example-project/features/httpbin.feature](example-project/features/httpbin.feature)
+For more examples of
+feature and scenario definitions, check out [test folder](source/test).

 ```
 Feature: